 Quick Facts: –

-- There are 8 stories and total 251 steps from its bottom to the top.
+- There are 8 stories and a total of 251 steps from its bottom to the top.

 - Weight of the tower is approximately 14,500 tons.

-- There are total seven bells inside the tower.
+- There are a total of seven bells inside the tower.
 Each represents one note of the musical major scale.

 - The tower didn’t begin to lean because of a faulty design.
 The real reason is, it is built on a silty subsoil ground.

-- Germans used the tower as a lookout during the World War I.
+- Germans used the tower as a lookout during World War I.

-- The top of the tower is more than 3.9 metres off the vertical.
+- The top of the tower is more than 3.9 meters off the vertical.